evmos/docs/docs/validate/upgrades/automated-upgrades.md

 ### Automatic Download

 :::warning
 **NOTE**: Auto-download doesn't verify in advance if a binary is available.
-If there will be any issue with downloading a binary, `cosmovisor` will stop and won't restart an the chain (which could lead it to a halt).
+If there will be any issue with downloading a binary, `cosmovisor` will stop and won't restart and the chain (which could lead it to a halt).
 :::

 It is possible to have Cosmovisor [automatically download](https://docs.cosmos.network/main/tooling/cosmovisor#auto-download) the new binary.
 Validators can use the automatic download option to prevent unnecessary downtime during the upgrade process.
 This option will automatically restart the chain with the upgrade binary once the chain has halted at the proposed `upgrade-height`.
 The major benefit of this option is that validators can prepare the upgrade binary in advance and then relax at the time of the upgrade.

 To set the auto-download use set the following environment variable: